NikolayKolov/devteams-notes-server/README.md

 # Simple Notes app back end

 This repository contains the back end for a simple Notes application.
+The front end is [here](https://github.com/NikolayKolov/devteams-notes-client).
 Before using this repo, set up the PostgreSQL database first.

 The back end is written in TypeScript and uses NodeJS, Express, JWT token authentication middleware, a PostgreSQL database linked with a [Prisma ORM](https://www.prisma.io/), [Zod](https://zod.dev/) for form data validation.